parshap/node-sanitize-filename/README.md

  a function, the function will be called with the invalid characters and it's return value will be used as the replacement.
 See [`String.prototype.replace`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) for more info.

+ * `options.truncate`: *optional, number/function, default: `255`*.
+If passed
+ as a number, it's used as the length in truncate call to reduce file name to desired length.
+ If passed as a function, the function will be called with the filename and it's return value will be used as the final output value out of sanitize.
+ If truncate callback function is specified AND `options.replacement` is non-default, then the truncate callback function will be called twice - once during replacement (but before sanitization), and once during sanitization.